resilient-http/resilient.js/README.md

 A browser and [node.js](http://nodejs.org) fault tolerant, dynamic servers auto discovery, balanced, highly configurable and full featured HTTP client for distributed and reactive systems architectures, stateless-oriented services, redundant high available HTTP APIs and more...

-It provides an elegant [programmatic API](#api) and featured [command-line interface](#cli)
+It provides an elegant [programmatic API](#api) and a featured [command-line interface](#command-line-interface)

 For more information about **Resilient**, see the [project site](http://resilient-http.github.io), the [request flow algorithm](#how-it-works) and [compatible servers](http://resilient-http.github.io/#servers)

 ## Features

-- Smart failover and error handling with transparent server fallback
+- Reliable failover and error handling with transparent server fallback
 - Client-side based balancer using a simple best availability algorithm
 - Smart balancer logic based on server score (network latency, errors and succesfull requests)
-- Discern servers availability score calculus per read and write operations when balancing
+- Discern best servers based on scoring per read and write operations when balancing
 - Configurable balancer policy by weight
 - Built-in support for request/response interceptors
 - Built-in support for servers caching to improve reliability when fallback
 - Highly configurable (timeout, retry loop, cache, wait delay fallback...)
 - Parallel servers discovering for a faster availability
 - Cross engine (node.js and browsers.
 ES5 compliant)
-- Configurable alternative HTTP client to use as forward proxy (instead of using the embeded one)
+- Configurable external HTTP client to use as forward request proxy (instead of using the embedded one)
 - Dynamic servers discovery (based on the resilient [specification](https://github.com/resilient-http/spec) protocol)
 - Support promiscuous errors (400-499 response status code)
 - Support mock/stub working mode